ksimoens/Global-Biodiversity-Patterns/README.md

 		- *$spec$*:
 		All remaining columns represent a unique species.
 		Column names are the unique simulation identifiers for the species.
-		Values are the total number of entries of a particular species found in a particular grid cell.
+		Values are the total number of populations of a particular species found in a particular grid cell.

 	- Additionally, plots are added under the '**plots**' directory:
 		- *PCF_reduced.png*: the empirical and fitted theoretical PCF